fortinet-fortisoar/solution-pack-phishing-email-response/README.md

 Goto genrated alert and observe the following:

 - Reported Information (sender, email message) is presented as a handy reference
-- Suspicious email information (sender, receiver, subject, body, header, sender domain, etc) is presented for analyzing the case
+- Suspicious email information (sender, receiver, subject, body, header, sender domain, etc) is presented for analyzing the case.

 #### 2. Scenario: Email (Manual Upload) - Investigate